 - Do not eat soft cheeses (such as feta, Brie, Camembert, blue-veined cheeses and Mexican-style cheeses such as queso blanco, queso fresco and Panela) unless they have labels stating that they are made from pasteurized milk.
-It should be noted that some Mexican style cheeses made from pasteurized milk have been a source of Listeria infections possibly due to the cheese making process.
+However, it should be noted that some Mexican style cheeses made from pasteurized milk have been a source of Listeria infections possibly due to the cheese making process.

 - Take care to not get the juice of deli meats and hot dogs on other foods/surfaces and wash your hands after handling deli meats and hot dogs.

-- Do not eat refrigerated pâté, meat spreads or refrigerated smoked seafood, unless it is an ingredient in a fully cooked dish (like a casserole).
+- Do not eat refrigerated hummus, pâté, meat spreads or refrigerated smoked seafood, unless it is an ingredient in a fully cooked dish (like a casserole).